RaresCraciun/MySQL-Murder-Mystery/README.md

 ## Getting Started

 * Download the [MySQL_Murder_Mistery_dump.sql](https://github.com/RaresCraciun/MySQL-Murder-Mystery/blob/main/MySQL_Murder_Mistery_dump.sql) file and use a MySQL environment of your choice to solve the mystery.
 Read the [prompt_beginner](https://github.com/RaresCraciun/MySQL-Murder-Mystery/blob/e838fb84439020cb7ec3ddb78d4b21563c39e517/prompt_beginner.pdf) or the [prompt_experienced](https://github.com/RaresCraciun/MySQL-Murder-Mystery/blob/main/prompt_beginner.pdf) file.
 You can use the reference to refresh your memory of SQL.
+Also use the [database diagram](https://github.com/RaresCraciun/MySQL-Murder-Mystery/blob/main/MySQL%20Murder%20Mistery%20database%20diagram.png) if it helps.
 Try to complete the activity all within your SQL environment (without writing down notes)!

 ## Checking the Solution